zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_teams.md

-# Configuring Zowe Chat with MSTeams
+# Configuring Zowe Chat with Microsoft Teams

 This step is for Microsoft Teams users only.
 You configure your chat platform by editing the `msteams.yaml` file.